Building in a Self-Contained Environment

 virtual machine it’s required to provide VM images that are suitable

 to perform this job.
-We call the VM images boxes
+We call the VM images boxes and they contain

 kiwi itself as well as all other components needed to build appliances.